brimdata/zed/k8s/README.md

 ## Adding Observability

-WIP!

-Here we add several moving parts to out local K8s cluster that will allow us to measure zqd's performance and resource consumption.
+Here we add several moving parts to our local K8s cluster that will allow us to measure zqd's performance and resource consumption.

 First we will add a "service mesh" called Linkerd.